Dmitry Ustinov: War service

 At the time of the German invasion of the Soviet Union, in June 1941, Joseph Stalin appointed the 32-year-old Ustinov to the post of People's Commissar of Armaments.
 From this position, he supervised the massive evacuation of the defence industry from the besieged city of Leningrad to east of the Ural Mountains.
 Over 80 military industries were evacuated that together employed over six hundred thousand workers, technicians, and engineers.
 Stalin later rewarded Ustinov, whom he called "the Red-head", with the Soviet Union's highest civilian honour, Hero of Socialist Labour.
 After the war was over, Ustinov played a crucial role in requisitioning the German missile programme, developed during World War II, as an impetus to the Soviet missile and space programmes.

 Post-war career

 In 1952, Ustinov became a member of the Central Committee.
 In March 1953, after Stalin died, the Ministry of Armaments was combined with the Ministry of Aviation Industry to become the Ministry of Defense Industry, with Ustinov assigned as head of this new ministry.
-In 1957, he was appointed as a Deputy Premier of the Soviet Union and became chairman of the Military-Industrial Commission.
+In 1957, he was appointed a Deputy Premier of the Soviet Union and became chairman of the Military-Industrial Commission.